Alexis L. Boylan

 Assistant Professor in Residence, History

 Elizabeth Della Zazzera

 Elizabeth Della Zazzera is a historian of modern Europe.
 She received her Ph.D. in history from the University of Pennsylvania in 2016, and comes to the Humanities Institute after spending two years as ACLS/Mellon public fellow and digital producer at the magazine of history and ideas Lapham’s Quarterly.
 Her current book project explores the role of the periodical press, the theatre, and literary sociability in the bataille romantique.
-Elizabeth serves as UCHI's social media strategist, communications coordinator, and web designer.
+Elizabeth serves as UCHI's director of communications.

-Daniel Pfeiffer is a Ph.D. candidate in the English department at the University of Connecticut.
+Daniel Pfeiffer received a Ph.D. in the English from the University of Connecticut in 2022.
 He specializes in contemporary American fiction and culture, with a particular focus on political economy.
-His dissertation-in-progress studies New York City art novels after the creative economic turn.
-He is currently serving as a research assistant for the Humanities Institute.
+His dissertation studies New York City art novels after the creative economic turn.
+He served as a research assistant for the Humanities Institute from 2020 to 2022.